INN/link-roundups/docs/mailchimp.md

 ## Choosing the template to use

 So now you have at least one template saved in MailChimp.
 Go back to the Link Roundups Options page in Dashboard &raquo; Link Roundups &raquo; Options, and choose your template.

+# Creating a MailChimp Campaign

+Once you have [saved some links](saving-links.md) and [created a link roundup post](link-roundups.md), you can send the link roundup post to MailChimp as a draft campaign.

+In the Link Roundups editor, above the standard WordPress "Publish" button you'll find a button to "Create a MailChimp Campaign."

+When you click "Create a MailChimp Campaign" you will be asked to confirm the action.
+The Link Roundups plugin will contact MailChimp to create the campaign and, upon success, present you with a link to finish editing the campaign in the MailChimp dashboard.